-The DOE NERA LNG Export Study has concluded that there will be benefits that will positively affect our economy, and therefore, I ask that the DOE approve the LNG Export applications currently under consideration.
+The DOE NERA LNG Export Study has concluded that there will be benefits that will positively affect our economy through both exportation of product and also employing many out of work American citizens.
+Therefore, I ask that the DOE approve the LNG Export applications currently under consideration.